elananelson/topics-in-r.github.io/README.md

-# Parallel Processing in R
+# Topics in R
-A basic tutorial on how to implement parallel processing in R.
+This repository features tutorials and exercises of data analysis in the R programming language covering a range of topics.